thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 1. Open Graph Explorer
 2. Sign-in with your account
 3. If not already done, press your profile picture in the top right corner -> Press Consent To Permissions -> Scroll all the way down to "DeviceManagementConfiguration" and press "Consent" for both permissions in this category.
-Do the same for the DeviceManagementManagedDevices cateogry.
+Do the same for the DeviceManagementManagedDevices category.

 **_NOTE: If you don't have the correct permissions to consent for these permissions, log a ticket to the relevant team in your org and describe the use case for why you need it.
 Feel free to link to this article as well, as documentation._**

 ![DellBIOS](/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/ConsentPermissions.png?raw=true "Consent for permissions")

 4. Once done, we can use the the following Graph calls to retrieves BIOS Passwords:
-* Retrieve for all devices: https://graph.microsoft.com/beta/deviceManagement/hardwarePasswordInfo
+* Retrieve for all devices: `https://graph.microsoft.com/beta/deviceManagement/hardwarePasswordInfo`
-* Retrieve for Specific devices: https://graph.microsoft.com/beta/deviceManagement/hardwarePasswordInfo('<IntuneDeviceID>')
+* Retrieve for Specific devices: `https://graph.microsoft.com/beta/deviceManagement/hardwarePasswordInfo('<InsertIntuneDeviceID>')`

 ![DellBIOS](/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/Graph-GetBIOSPassword.png?raw=true "Get BIOS password using Graph")